aspose-words/Aspose.Words-Documentation/en/reportingservices/code-samples/rendering-reports-programmatically/_index.md

 }
 {{< /highlight >}}

 ### Step 5.
-Implement scenario logic.
+Implement scenario logic

-Add the following code to your application and fill required settings according to comments:
+Add the following code to your application and fill in the required settings according to the comments:

 **C#**

 {{< highlight csharp >}}
 using ReportExecution2005;
 using RenderingUsingWebService;